MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 ### Issue: Extension provisioning error

-**Cause**: This error might occur during the provisioning of SCOM extension or SCOM installation.
+**Cause**: This error might occur during the provisioning of System Center Operations Manager extension or System Center Operations Manager installation.

 **Resolution**: Check the [general troubleshooting](./troubleshoot-scom-managed-instance.md#general-troubleshooting), try to identify the issue and accordingly resolve it.